-Throughout his tenure in TV, Jeff has tracked storms in parts of the country notorious for severe weather – Texas, Oklahoma and Alabama.
+Throughout his tenure in TV, Jeff has tracked storms in parts of the country notorious for severe weather: Texas, Oklahoma, and Alabama.

 That experience has helped reinforce Jeff's belief that the most important part of his job is providing critical, life-saving guidance during severe weather.
-He devotes all of his effort to keeping you and your family safe during severe weather, both on air and digitally.
+He devotes all of his efforts to keeping you and your family safe during severe weather, both on air and digitally.

 Jeff earned his bachelor of science degree in meteorology from the University of Oklahoma.
 That university's meteorology school is world-renowned for severe weather research and its rigorous coursework.

 After finishing up at Oklahoma, Jeff moved on to graduate school in Seattle, where he earned a master of science degree in atmospheric sciences from the University of Washington.
 Jeff also has attained the prestigious "Certified Broadcast Meteorologist" designation from the American Meteorological Society.

 Before arriving at KSLA, Jeff spent 12 years at our sister station, WAFF, in Huntsville, Ala.
 Previously, he worked at KOCO in Oklahoma City and KFDA in Amarillo, Texas.
 Jeff got his start in television at WKEF in Dayton, Ohio, just a county away from his hometown.